Price per person includes:

 Sit back, relax and watch Ole Man River come alive as you cruise gently along the Mississippi to your first stop, Greenville, located in the very heart and soul of the Mississippi Delta.
 On your organised tour here you'll have chance to visit The Greenville Museum which is home to memorabilia dating back to the 1800s.

-Alternatively, you may wish to stroll along quaint Walnut Street, a lively entertainment district filled with live music and sounds of the Delta.
-Additional tours are also available for nominal cost - including Indianola the birthplace of the late B.B.
+Or you may wish to stroll along quaint Walnut Street, a lively entertainment district filled with live music and sounds of the Delta.
+Other tours are also available for nominal cost - including Indianola the birthplace of the late B.B.
 King.
 Here you'll visit the the B.B.
 King Museum and Delta Interpretive Center which captures the story of the Delta Blues.
 Enjoy a live performance as you enter, followed by a guided tour of the museum.

 Hospitality is alive and well and eagerly awaiting your arrival in the Red Carpet City of the South, Vicksburg.
 You'll discover the perfect blend of old and new on the deluxe guided tour.
 Enjoy sights like the Church of The Holy Trinity, the Old Courthouse Museum and the Lower Mississippi River Museum.

-You'll love the on shops and galleries in the historic downtown district and make time to view the 32 murals by artist Robert Dafford on Levee Street, depicting the history of Vicksburg.
+You'll love the shops and galleries in the historic downtown district and make time to view the 32 murals by artist Robert Dafford on Levee Street, depicting the history of Vicksburg.

 Another must-do for history buffs is the 1,800 acre Vicksburg Military Park, one of America’s most monumental national military parks, where the fate of the nation was decided in 1863.